sadiel/xero-integration/README.md

 * Click on Connect to Xero button.
 * Login with Xero developer credentials.
 * Select Organization in the dropdown (Default: Demo company (Global)).
-* Click Allow access for 30 mins button
+* Click Allow access for 30 mins button.
 * The `vendors.js` and `accounts.js` files are gonna be generated in `../accounts_and_vendors` folder according to `config.ini` file.